zingale/pyjournal/README.md

     Note: you can run `pyjournal.py` without any action, and it will default to `entry`, but you don't have the option for images.

+  - `pyjournal.py [-n nickname] edit 'yyyy-mm-dd hh.mm.ss'`

+    edit the entry corresponding to the date/time string in the journal.
+    This adds a comment to the LaTeX indicating the time of the edit and pops up an editor window with the entry for revision.
+Since the new changes are committed to the git repo, the history of changes to the entry are preserved in the git history.

   - `pyjournal.py [-n nickname] build`

     builds the journal PDF